-A detailed study of adjustments of a practitioner’s body whilst in a yoga pose.
+A detailed study of adjustments of a practitioner’s body whilst in a yoga position.
 These will include physical, verbal and demonstrative (i.e. the instructor ‘showing’ the pose so the practitioner can copy).
 We will build up a library of adjustments that will equip the teacher trainee with the skills and techniques to safely and confidently encourage their students to more deeply explore their practice.
-The process is relatively simple: after warming the group up, Mark will demonstrate a position, the trainee will do it, Mark will then demo the various adjustments for that position, then the trainees will pair up and practice on each other.
-We then move on to the next pose.
+The process is relatively simple: after warming up, Mark will demonstrate a position, the trainee will do it, Mark will then demo the various adjustments for that position, then the trainee will demonstrate that adjustment on Mark.
+We then move on to the next position.

-The A&P module will apply anatomy to yoga & movement.
+The A&P module will come from an entirley scientific, practical, pragmatic standpoint.
 We think it is the duty of a yoga/movement instructor to have knowledge of how the body works.
-But this will not be a series of dry anatomical lectures – we will be looking at the muscular, skeletal and respiratory systems in the context of a yoga/movement practice.
+But this will not be a series of dry anatomical lectures – interaction here is key.

 Please note: you will need to be registered with YAP as a Trainee Yoga Teacher (TYT) so that you are insured to work on your buddies, members of the public (Module 3) and run classes in-between modules, if that’s applicable.
 You will then be able to upgrade to a Registered Yoga Teacher (RYT) with them, after you have graduated, should you decide to go down that route.